JumpStart 3D Virtual World: Main characters

 These are not the only characters in JumpStart 3D Virtual World, but they are the most prominent ones.
 All of these characters have had their current character design since the release of JumpStart Phonics Read & Rhyme, except for Botley, who did not appear in that game.
 In addition, Pierre and Kisha's species were changed, and Pierre is now a panda and Kisha is now a tiger.
 The appearance of most of these characters varies from game to game; primarily, they are usually shorter, medium-sized, and younger-looking in games for younger children and taller, resembling teenagers, in the 2nd Grade games for higher levels.
 The exception to this is Frankie and Botley, whose appearances are consistent.
 Casey the cat, on the other hand, doesn't appear in JumpStart 3D Virtual World.

 Frankie: The mascot and main character of all the JumpStart 3D Virtual World games, Frankie is an anthropomorphic dog who first appeared in JumpStart 1st Grade.
 In this game, he is light brown, wears blue jeans, a blue collar, a small, black belt, and a red-violet shirt with a darker stripe outlined in yellow going across the middle.
 He basically runs everything in the JumpStart world according to this canon, essentially making him the leader.
 He likes to remain positive constantly and is always ready to lend advice.
 One of his core beliefs is that everyone has something special inside them.
+His appearance remains the same.

 Casey: An anthropomorphic orange cat who first appeared in JumpStart Preschool.
-He has green eyes, and he is always seen wearing his hat backwards, but in the 1999 JumpStart Preschool game, he had one blue eye and one green eye.
+He has green eyes, and is always seen wearing his hat backwards, but in the 1999 JumpStart Preschool game, he had one blue eye and one green eye.
 He loves to play and learn.
 He does not appear in the series.

 C.J.: An anthropomorphic frog who first appeared in JumpStart 2nd Grade.
 His design in My First Adventure and The Legend of Grizzly McGuffin resembles one of the tadpoles from JumpStart Explorers and JumpStart Animal Adventures, while his appearance in the other two games bears a much stronger resemblance to his design in the JumpStart Advanced games made in 2002, with the largest changes being shoes, pants, a slightly altered shirt, and, in the case of Quest for the Color Meister, the addition of hiking boots.
 His Color Meister version also carries a whip largely resembling that of Indiana Jones.
 C.J. loves to explore, go on quests, and find ancient treasures, and he likes to be prepared for new adventures.
-But he also has a sidekick, Edison the firefly.
+He also has a sidekick, Edison the firefly.